dselans/pidstat/README.md

 # pidstat
 This is *my* re-imagination of what a modern `pidstat` would look like.

-At its core, it will graph CPU and memory usage over time and display it via the built-in web server.
+At its core, it will graph CPU and memory usage for selected PIDs over time and display it via the built-in web UI.

 ## Install
 If you have Go: